 Sue Perkins: Alex is a doctor, slack jawed and ready to roll.
 She doesn't have a job but wants babies.
 Oh my ovaries are drying, must find a man, where can I go?
 The supermarket, I don't care.
 I'll travel miles because a baby will take my mind off the lack of personality that the writer has ascribed to me.
 He looks hot, what does he do?
 Is that a stethoscope?
 Touch me but maybe don't, because let's face it, I want to widen the audience that buys these books and pornography will simply detract from the overall theme.
 The... (whistle blows as the sixty seconds are up)

-In Dara O Briain's first episode, he gets the subject "Stiff upper lip" with fifty seconds left and immediately gets challenged for hesitation.
+In Dara O Briain's first episode from 2003, he gets the subject "Stiff upper lip" with fifty seconds left and immediately gets challenged for hesitation.
 Nicholas agrees with the challenge but decides to let him keep the subject because he's new.
 He starts again: "Being Irish..."
 Clement challenges him for deviation, for starting too quickly this time.
 Dara starts again: "Being Irish..."
 Paul challenges for repetition, but Dara says it's not his fault he didn't get to finish the sentence, prompting an argument ("So with the two words "being Irish," you've got me for hesitation, repetition and deviation").
 Nicholas lets him keep the subject.
 Dara: "As a Paddy..."
 Paul then challenges for deviation for not saying "being Irish."
 Dara finally gets the thing off the ground with, "Not hailing from these shores..."and ends up losing the subject after a sentence and a half anyway.

 In a 1974 episode, Kenneth Williams was given the subject "Immanuel Kant", and initially spoke for 39 seconds about Kant's life and The Critique of Pure Reason until Barry Cryer buzzed him for perceived deviation.
 Nicholas overruled the challenge, but Kenneth was apparently more than usually thrown by the interruption, leading to the following: